AgnePaulauskaite/web-visual-testing-spike-WebdriverIO4/ADR/01-visual-testing.md

 #Conlusion

-Both tools Applitoos and wdio-visual-regression-service are good candidates for visual testing.
+Both Applitoos and wdio-visual-regression-service are good candidates for web visual testing.
 However, it became apparent that WebdriverIO4 should be first upgraded to v5 before we carry on further investigation.

 #Next steps